openmainframeproject/tac/programs/ambassadors.md

 ## Required Time Commitments

-*  Participate in at least one Open Mainframe Project asset per quarter.
+*  Participate in at least one Open Mainframe Project asset per half of year ( Jan-June, July-Dec ).
 Examples include:
 	- Submitting a blog post for the Open Mainframe website
 	- Participating in an interview (TechStrong TV, TFIR or other)
 	- Submitting a speaking abstract on behalf of the project